 121 Waste collection is considered to be appropriately addressed through the provision and access to individual properties.
-It is recommended that up to three mini glass recycling points are pursued, covered via an informative.
+It is recommended that up to three mini glass recycling points are considered to be integrated within the site by the developer, covered via an informative.